 Students can give parents and others access to view a summary of their academic information including class schedule, grades, absences, account balance, financial aid, and meal plan use.
-To grant someone access to the Parent Portal, click the F.E.R.P.A.
-Release & Parent Portal Access link in the Academic Records drop-down menu under myBanner for Students on the Banner page in the myState portal.
+To grant someone access to the Parent Portal, go to the myState portal, choose Banner from the Apps & Services sidebar, and under the Student drop down menu, choose F.E.R.P.A.
+Release & Parent Portal Access.